gabezy/voll.med-api/README.md

   - @PutMapping - HTTP Put method
   - @DeleteMapping - HTTP Delete method
   - @PatchMapping - HTTP Patch method
+- @Transactional annotation - tells spring that the method can write on the DB

 ### Enable different origins on Spring Boot
 Create a `CrosConfiguration` class implementing the `WebMvcConfigurer`passing the addMapping (url), allowedOrigins and allowedMethods.@